semgrep/semgrep-docs/docs/deployment/manage-projects.md

 Refer to this page to **manage** and **troubleshoot** thousands of repositories by identifying scan issues or scans with a high finding count.

-Additionally, the Semgrep API enables you to filter tags for additional workflows and integrations into your own systems.
-Create tags based on engineering or department teams, external-facing or internal codebases, and so on.
-See [Tags](/semgrep-appsec-platform/tags) for more information.

 Each project has its own **Project detail** page, where you can filter scans, configure settings, and view detailed logs for each scan that has been run.

 ![Semgrep AppSec Platform > Projects page](/img/projects-page.png)